21r8390/21r8390/README.md

 - 👋 Hi, I’m @21r8390
-- 👀 I’m interested in C#, Java, SQL & HTML
+- 👀 I’m interested in C, C#, Java, SQL & HTML
 - 🌱 I’m currently learning JavaFX and C#
 - 💞️ I’m looking to collaborate on a side hustle